 The Illinois Compassionate Use of Medical Cannabis Pilot Program Act requires physicians certification to become a registered Medical Cannabis patient.
 A physician may only be a doctor of medicine or osteopathy licensed under the Medical Practice Act to practice medicine and must have a current controlled substances license under Article II of the Illinois Controlled Substances Act.
 No other licensed professions (including dentists) are eligible.

-Once the physician concludes you are diagnosed with a qualifying debilitating medical condition and may receive therapeutic or palliative benefit from the use of medical cannabis, a Physician Written Certification Form
+Once the physician concludes you are diagnosed with a qualifying debilitating medical condition and may receive therapeutic or palliative benefit from the use of medical cannabis, a Physician Written Certification Form must be completed by the physician.

 When talking to your physician, consider the following points.